Course Requirements

 • German (e.g. GR 101, 102, 201, 202, 300), OR

-Students wanting to leap a semester of German after the program (for example skip GR 102 and enter GR 201 directly) after completing the absolute beginner class will take a placement test from NMU German faculty, which will determine your placement.
+Students wanting to leap a semester of German after the Program (for example, skip GR 102 and enter GR 201 directly) must take a placement test at NMU, which will determine your placement.